soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/removing-a-user-domain-or-ip-address-from-a-block-list-after-sending-spam-email.md

 2. This page will contain the list of users that have been blocked from sending mail to outside of your organization.
 Find the user you wish to remove restrictions on and then click on **Unblock**.

-3. A flyout will go into the details pertaining to the account restricted from sending.
-You should go through the recommendations to ensure you are taking the proper actions in case the account is actually compromised.
+3. A fly-out will go into the details about the account whose sending is restricted.
+You should go through the recommendations to ensure you're taking the proper actions in case the account is actually compromised.
 Click **Next** when done.

-4. The next screen provides recommendation to prevent future compromise.
-Enabling multi-factor authentication (MFA) and changing the passwords are a good defense against future compromise.
+4. The next screen has recommendations to help prevent future compromise.
+Enabling multi-factor authentication (MFA) and changing the passwords are a good defense.
 Click **Unblock user** when done.

 5. Click **Yes** to confirm the change.

     > [!NOTE]
-    > It may take up to 30 minutes before any restrictions are removed.
+    > It may take up to 30 minutes before restrictions are removed.

 ## Making sure admins are alerted when this happens